Learn to access the DNAnexus Platform programmatically.

 Where the subject can be one of the following:

 When describing an input or output to an API method, the data type is given in bold.
-Example:
+For example:

 The following data types are used: number, int, timestamp, string, boolean, null, array, mapping.